dortania/OpenCore-Install-Guide/config.plist/coffee-lake.md

 **Entries**: Used for specifying irregular boot paths that can't be found naturally with OpenCore

-Won't be covered here, see 8.6 of [Configuration.pdf](https://github.com/acidanthera/OpenCorePkg/blob/master/Docs/Configuration.pdf) for more info
+Won't be covered here.
+For more info, see point 8.6 of [Configuration.pdf](https://github.com/acidanthera/OpenCorePkg/blob/master/Docs/Configuration.pdf).

 ## NVRAM